-The Company enters into foreign currency denominated debt obligations to selectively hedge portions of its net investment in non-U.S. subsidiaries.
-The currency effects of the debt obligations are reflected in the AOCI account within shareholders' equity attributable to Johnson Controls ordinary shareholders where they offset currency gains and losses recorded on the Company's net investments globally.
+The Company enters into cross-currency interest rate swaps and foreign currency denominated debt obligations to selectively hedge portions of its net investment in non-U.S. subsidiaries.
+The currency effects of the cross-currency interest rate swaps and debt obligations are reflected in the AOCI account within shareholders'equity attributable to Johnson Controls ordinary shareholders where they offset gains and losses recorded on the Company's net investments globally.